SettleMint

 Operational correctionCorrect a documented exception approved by the asset operator.

-Do not use forced transfer to avoid normal holder approval, compliance review, or operational friction.
+Do not use forced transfer to avoid normal holder approval, a compliance review, or routine friction.
 If the holder can initiate the transfer and the recipient passes the usual checks, use the standard transfer flow instead.

 Prerequisites